FullStackForger/fs-zeromq-examples/pub-sub-push-pull-distributor/README.md

 * Distributor forwards reply REP on PUSH (8)
 * Consumer service receives final response REP on PULL
 * Consumer responds to original client request with final response REP (_not implemented_)
 * Distributor receives client request on PULL 2 connection  and forwarded (PUB 3) to  a Provider (SUB 4)
-* REP - action reply sent from the Client (PUSH 5) to the Distributor (PULL 6) and sent back (PUSH 7) to Consumer
-* PREQ - partial (internal) request sent from the Provider (PUSH 5) to the Distributor (PULL 6) and sent back (PUB 3) to another Provider (SUB 4)
-* PREP - partial (internal) reply sent from (PUSH) Provider and sent back (PUSH) to Provider

 ## Transport

-Services use 2 part (multipart type) message to communicate.
+Services uses 2-part messages to communicate with each other.
+Message consists of message header and message data.

+Sending a message to a socket is achieved using 0MQ API.

 ### Message Header

 First part of the message holds pattern information.
-Message Header is simply a string that consists of 2 space separated parts:
+Message Header is a string made of 2 space separated values:
-* message type and
+* message type
-* message pattern string.
+* message pattern

 Example message headers:
 ```